tigera-solutions/cc-eks-compliance-workshop/0. Lab Setup/readme.md

 frontend-external   NodePort   10.49.14.192  <none>        80:32747/TCP   4h50m
 ```

-Next, connect to the shell inside of the Network-Multitool pod using kubectl exec:
+Next, connect to the shell inside of the Network-Multitool pod in default namespace using kubectl exec:
 ```bash
 kubectl exec multitool --stdin --tty -- /bin/bash
 ```

-Now we'll use curl to verify we can reach the web frontend of the application:
+Now we'll use curl to verify we can reach the web frontend of the application (your Cluster-IP address might be different in your cluster, replace it accordingly):
 ```bash
 bash-5.1# curl -I 10.49.14.192
 HTTP/1.1 200 OK